 The development of the constitutional framework took many years and saw significant changes over the course of the four republican constitutions the country has witnessed since its independence in 1960.
 A Westminster-style parliamentary government was in place from 1963, the year in which the Mid-Western Region was added to the three regions Nigeria had been divided into after 1960.
 The provinces, a legacy of colonial times, remained contentious until their abolition in 1967, as Nigeria descended into conflict following the 1966 military coup.

-Present-day Nigeria is made up of 36 states and a Federal Capital Territory (FCT), and the current constitution is the culmination of an almost half-century-long undertaking to reach a political compromise that satisfies the most parties.
+Present-day Nigeria is made up of 36 states and a Federal Capital Territory (FCT), divided into 774 local government areas.
+The current constitution is the culmination of an almost half-century-long undertaking to reach a political compromise that satisfied the most parties.
 Indeed, constitutional shifts were common in post-independence politics, which included intermittent periods of military rule.

 This is underlined by the fact that the current constitution of the Fourth Republic marks a clear break with the military-drafted Third Republic.
-Having evolved away from the Westminster-style system of its colonial and early post-independence times, it follows a US-style presidential model, mirroring the Second Republic’s constitution created during the brief civilian coalition government in 1979 – which was subverted by the military following the 1983 coup.
+Having evolved away from the Westminster-style system of its colonial and early post-independence times, it follows a US-style presidential model that mirrors the Second Republic’s constitution that was created during the brief civilian coalition government in 1979– which was subverted by the military following the 1983 coup.
 Since the transition to civilian government in 1999 the Fourth Republic’s constitutional framework has been upheld and undergone numerous amendments, with the most recent in 2022.

 Diaspora Politics

 Nigeria has a powerful and well-connected diaspora which resides mainly in Canada, Italy, the UK and the US.
 Diaspora remittances are a major source of development finance and foreign exchange, contributing more to GDP than oil revenue.
 Indeed, while oil revenue, net of cost, was $5.97bn, $2.12bn and $7.19bn in 2019, 2020 and 2021, respectively, remittances were around $23.8bn, $17.2bn and $19.5bn, respectively, in those years.
+In 2022 Nigeria accounted for 38% of total remittance inflows to sub-Saharan Africa.
 Remittances are likely to increase as the amount of human capital Nigeria exports rises.

 Moving forwards, a key objective is increasing the percentage of invested remittances from the current level of around 30%.
 Additional targets include establishing diaspora foundations as well as encouraging diasporas to serve as channels for private flows of revenue for potential investors who are looking to enter the local market.